parthbapat007-Parth/ESP8266_Serial_Controlled_Robot_Car/README.md

 ```
 ESP8266-Serial-Controlled-Robot-Car/
 │
-├── robot_car.ino        # Main Arduino/ESP8266 source code
+├── robot_car.ino     # Main source code
-├── README.md            # Project documentation (this file)
+├── README.md         # Project documentation
-└── images/              # Photos/media of the hardware build
+└── images/           # Photos and demo video of the build
-    ├── robot.jpeg
-    └── robot_demo.mp4
 ```

 ---

 ## Applications

-- Educational demonstration of embedded systems and motor control
+- Demonstrates fundamental embedded systems concepts: motor control, PWM, and serial communication
-- Base platform for line-following, obstacle-avoidance, or maze-solving robots
+- Serves as a base platform for line-following, obstacle-avoidance, or maze-solving robots
-- Starting point for Bluetooth/WiFi/app-controlled RC cars
+- Can be extended into a Bluetooth-, WiFi-, or app-controlled RC car
-- STEM teaching aid for basic robotics and IoT concepts
+- Useful as a teaching example for basic robotics and IoT concepts

 ---

 ## Future Enhancements

+- Replace wired Serial control with Bluetooth (HC-05) or WiFi for remote operation
-- Add **Bluetooth (HC-05)** or **WiFi-based** control (e.g., a web page or mobile app) instead of wired Serial
+- Add variable speed control instead of fixed full-speed output
-- Add **variable speed control** (send a number along with the direction command)
-- Add **obstacle avoidance** using an ultrasonic sensor (HC-SR04)
+- Integrate an ultrasonic sensor (HC-SR04) for obstacle avoidance
-- Add a **command timeout/watchdog** so motors auto-stop if connection is lost
+- Add a command timeout/watchdog so motors stop automatically if the connection is lost
-- Add **line-following sensors** (IR sensor array) for autonomous navigation
+- Add IR sensors for autonomous line-following
-- Power the system from an **onboard battery pack** for fully wireless operation
-- Filter out `\n`/`\r` characters in Serial input to avoid false "Invalid Command!" prints
+- Move to fully battery-powered operation, independent of USB

 ---

 ## Conclusion

-This project demonstrates the fundamentals of interfacing a microcontroller with a motor driver to build a functional, serially-controlled robot car.
-It provides a solid base for more advanced robotics projects involving wireless control, sensors, and autonomous navigation.
+This project reinforced my understanding of how a microcontroller interfaces with a motor driver to achieve controlled movement — covering H-bridge direction control, PWM-based speed regulation, and serial command parsing.
+It's a compact but complete foundation that I plan to build on for more advanced robotics work involving wireless control and sensor integration.

 ---

 ## Author

 **Parth A. Bapat**

 B.Sc.
-Computer Science Student | Embedded Systems & IoT Enthusiast
+Computer Science student, focused on embedded systems, IoT, and software development.